 - b.
-Prisoners may be declared in connection with infantry action (par.
-11c(2)).
-Also, units or individuals may be cut off by maneuver, and the action may be such that in reality they would be either captured or destroyed.
-In this case, umpires will declare such units or individuals prisoners and the capturing side will handle them as such.
+Umpires and observers will conform to restrictions imposed upon troops (par.
+6b). - 37.
+Prisoners and Captured Vehicles.-a.
+Opposing forces should not come into physical contact (par.
+4).
+Hence, if umpiring is effective, there should be few prisoners ordinarily. - b.
+However, units or individuals may be cut off by maneuver, and the action may be such that in reality they would be either captured or destroyed.
+In this case, umpires should permit prisoners to be taken and handled as such.
 Prisoners will be processed after interrogation to an enclosure established by the capturing side (FM 100-10). - c.
-Except as noted in e and f below, weapons and their crews and vehicles, including vehicles carrying class I supplies, are subject to capture and will be processed with their personnel as prisoners of war by the capturing side.
-Captured radios will be silenced. - d.
-Weapons and their crews and vehicles, with their personnel, ruled out of action will be dispatched immediately to a prisoner of war enclosure and held there for the period fixed beforehand by the director.
-Umpires may dispatch such destroyed equipment to the enclosure of either side so as to interfere least with the tactical situation.
+Except as noted in d, e, and f below, vehicles, including those carrying class I supplies, are subject to capture.
+They are processed as are prisoners of war. - d.
+Captured artillery pieces and antitank guns, with prime movers if any, and armored vehicles will be handled as though destroyed (pars.
+20, 22, and 23).
+Personnel of such elements will remain with their equipment, but umpires will place and dispose them so as to preclude their further and unauthorized participation in the maneuver.
+Such measures will include silencing captured radio. - e.

-- e.
 Evacuation and surgical hospitals, clearing stations, collecting stations, aid stations, and ambulances which may be captured by either side will be returned to parent units by umpires without delay. - f.
 Depots, supply points, railheads, truckheads, distributing points, dumps, and kitchens which may be captured by either side will be made inactive by the umpires for 6 hours. - g.
 Prisoners and captured vehicles will be exchanged daily under supervision of the director. - h.
 Cargoes of vehicles processed with prisoners will remain with the vehicles.
 Transfer to other vehicles is prohibited. - i.
-Prisoners taken from mounted units will not be separated from their animals. - j.
-Prisoners will be allowed to retain their individual weapons. - 38.
-ARTIFICIAL CASUALTIES. a.
+Animals will not be subject to capture. - 38.
+ARTIFICIAL CASUALTIES.-a.
 Artificial casualties will be provided for the training of medical personnel by tagging a suitable number of men in each unit engaged actively.
 Such casualties will be assessed periodically during each day of combat and tagged on the spot by unit umpires, using tags furnished by medical umpires.
-It is of no consequence that the number of casualties correspond with the number assessed as losses by unit umpires. - b.
+It is of no consequence that the number of casualties correspond with the number assessed as losses by unit umpires.

+- b.
 Artificial casualties will not be evacuated ordinarily beyond the division clearing stations.
 As soon as they are processed there, they should be returned to collecting stations promptly by means of ambulances. - c.
 Actual casualties will not be tagged as artificial casualties.